PufferFinance/website-docs/docs/tech/securesigner.md

 > - attestation check: `source epoch ≥ previous source epoch`
 > - attestation check: `target epoch > previous target epoch`

-The enclave enforces these assertions even if the NoOp’s operating system is compromised.
-If a catastrophic consensus client bug (e.g., one that overrides the EIP-3076 protection), NoOps using Secure-Signer would be protected as the enclave runs in an isolated environment and maintains its integrity-protected slash protection database.
+The enclave enforces these assertions even if the node's operating system is compromised.
+If a catastrophic consensus client bug (e.g., one that overrides the EIP-3076 protection), nodes using Secure-Signer would be protected as the enclave runs in an isolated environment and maintains its integrity-protected slash protection database.

-By removing the possibility of slashing due to accidents or consensus client bugs, Secure-Signer significantly reduces NoOp risk and allows the Puffer Pool to lower the bond requirement safely.
+By removing the possibility of slashing due to accidents or consensus client bugs, Secure-Signer significantly reduces node risk and allows the Puffer Pool to lower the bond requirement safely.

 ## Why use it?
 Distributed Validator Technology (DVT) can be considered the "MPC approach" to reduce slashing risk but requires paying in efficiency.
 Secure-Signer provides a cheaper alternative for validators to increase slash resistance.
 It is worth noting that Secure-Signer is complimentary with DVT, where each of the N key shares is stored in Secure-Signer enclaves.